Haroonkhan0629/Fit2Go/README.md

 * Users can navigate through data
 * Users can search data
 * Members can create data
-* Members can edit data
+* Members can edit their own created data
-* Members can delete data
+* Members can delete their own created data
+* Members cannot edit or delete other members' data
 * Members can save data

 ## <a name="sketch"></a>Whiteboard Images